Turf management: Football pitches

 Football pitch technology has moved forward tremendously since the 1970s/1980s, when it was found that by December, almost all pitches turned into mud baths.
 Today's technology includes the use of drainage pipe at 5m centres, a gravel raft, a sand (suspended water table) rooting zone, undersoil heating and supplementary lighting on the surface that encourages growth.
 Management techniques have also advanced, with more emphasis on soil and plant biology, morphology, and the zoology and physiology being introduced into the management of a grass sward.
 There are also a number of materials and methods to reinforce a natural grass playing surface.

 As stadiums have been developed, and are generally now nearly sealed constructions, meaning there is less light and air movement on the playing surface, new processes and procedures have been introduced to counterbalance the effects of this.

 Artificial grass offers an alternative to natural grass for football stadiums.
 There has been considerable development of this type of surface from the early days, when it was similar to tufted carpet.
 The performance of this surface has generally been questioned as not being truly natural.
 However, there are definite advantages with artificial grass, particularly when a stadium has heavy or multi-use requirements.
 Artificial grass also has an advantage in environments hostile to natural grass, for instance, low sunlight or a paucity of water.

 Cricket fields

 Cricket fields, and cricket pitches in particular, require a good deal of care to ensure that they are not waterlogged with rain, which can create issues with the bounce of the ball off the pitch as it is delivered to the batsman (the pitch is said to become a "sticky wicket"), and make it unsafe for players to move around the field; bowlers in particular risk damaging themselves if they slip during their delivery stride.
 For these reasons, play is often stopped when rain occurs, with most of the field covered to prevent it from getting wet.

 Before play and during breaks, the pitch is swept over and otherwise maintained to improve its performance.

 Athletics tracks

 Modern athletics tracks use "polymeric surfaces".
 Because of their hardwearing and porous nature they allow the facility to look attractive and well-kept at all times, although actual maintenance is low.

-Education

-Many schools and universities offer either four-year programs in turf management, or certificates which take less time to complete.
-Students go on to become sports turf managers, head groundskeepers, golf course superintendents or work at a variety of other turf-related jobs.